aaronmelton/solark_monitor/README.md

   - The same data I'm collecting via MODBUS protocol from the inverter is being sent overseas to China.
 I perfer my data not be collected by unknown parties in a different country.
-  - If the data is being shipped off-site to China, I'll assume remote access is also provided by the same connection and that's all the more reason to retain local control of my investment.
-(I'll happily retract this statement if Sol-Ark cares to correct me.)
   - The application/website (PowerView) used by Sol-Ark is also developed and maintained in China.
 This application allows you to remotely alter the configuration of your inverter.
 This same application also allows anyone